ExpressLRS/Docs/docs/hardware/backpack/backpack-vrx-setup.md

 !!! note "Note"
     This method is best used for the DIY ESP01F VRx Backpacks, as these devices do not have any firmware from the factory.

-Connect your FTDI Rx pin into the Tx pad of your VRx Device, and the FTDI Tx pin into the Rx pad of the VRx Device; then the 5v and Gnd pads.
+Connect your FTDI RX pin into the TX pad of your VRx Device, and the FTDI TX pin into the RX pad of the VRx Device; then the 5V and Gnd pads.
 The Boot pad needs to be bridged with the Ground pad.
 Connect your FTDI, with the connected VRx device, into a free USB port (VRx Device's LED should light up SOLID).
 Using the ExpressLRS Configurator, select your VRx module, select the `via UART` method and set your `binding phrase` (Optional) and the Home Network SSID and Password (Optional; Available starting 0.2.0).
 Click **Build and Flash** and the compiling and flashing should commence.
 If done right, the Success bar should appear and your VRx Backpack should now be ready for wiring into your selected VRx Module.

 ### Flashing TBS Fusion for the First Time